 Early Missionaries to Hawaii

-One of the first missionaries to the Sandwich islands was George Q. Cannon, who went out before Joseph F. When George Q. Cannon and his group of missionaries had ultimately given up, even the mission president had gone home.
-George Q. Cannon, refused to leave early from this Hawaii mission.
+In the year 1850 George Q. Cannon was called as one of the ten first missionaries to the Sandwich islands.
+The group of missionaries had a very difficult time in Hawaii and ended up leaving early.
+Even the mission president had gone home, believing it was not going to work out on the Sandwich Islands.
+George Q. Cannon, was inspired by God and refused to leave early from his Hawaii mission.
 George Q. Cannon felt strongly that there were people on the Sandwich islands who were ready and prepared to receive the gospel of Jesus Christ.
 Through much prayer and inspiration he converted at least 100 on the island of Maui, and that was the beginning of the restored Church of Jesus Christ of Latter-day Saints in Hawaii.

 Joseph F. Smith Mission in Hawaii